+Overall, the QP chroma offset allows to balance about ~10% of chroma gains as -1.3% luma gains.

 Chroma balance adaptation only

 In these tests, the original stage 3 dataset is used and only the chroma balance during the training is changed.